 Accounting for Income Taxes.
 As part of the process of preparing the consolidated financial statements, we are required to determine income taxes in each of the jurisdictions in which we operate.
 This process involves estimating actual current tax expense together with assessing temporary differences resulting from differing recognition of items for income tax and accounting purposes.
 These differences result in deferred income tax assets and liabilities, which are included within the Consolidated Balance Sheets.
 We must then assess the likelihood that deferred income tax assets will be recovered from future taxable income and, to the extent we believe that recovery is not likely, establish a valuation allowance.
 To the extent we establish a valuation allowance or increase this allowance in a period, we must reflect this increase as expense within Income tax expense in the Consolidated Statement of Earnings.
 Determination of income tax expense requires estimates and can involve complex issues that may require an extended period to resolve.
 Further, the estimated level of annual pre-tax income can cause the overall effective income tax rate to vary from period to period.
 We believe that our tax positions comply with applicable tax law and that we adequately provide for any known tax contingencies.
 We believe the estimates and assumptions used to support our evaluation of tax benefit realization are reasonable.
 Final determination of prior-year tax liabilities, either by settlement with tax authorities or expiration of statutes of limitations, could be materially different than estimates reflected in assets and liabilities and historical income tax provisions.
-The outcome of these final determination is made.
+The outcome of these final determinations could have a material effect on our income tax provision, net income or cash flows in the period that determination is made.

 Capitalized Software.
 Capitalized software includes the fair value of software acquired in business combinations, purchased software and capitalized software development costs.
 Purchased software is recorded at cost and amortized using the straight-line method over its estimated useful life.
 Software acquired in business combinations is recorded at its fair value and amortized using straight-line or accelerated methods over its estimated useful life, ranging from 5 to 10 years.
 In our Black Knight segment we have significant internally developed software.
 These costs are amortized using the straight-line or an accelerated method over the estimated useful life.
 Useful lives of computer software range from 3 to 10 years.
 For software products to be sold, leased, or otherwise marketed, all costs incurred to establish the technological feasibility are research and development costs, and are expensed as they are incurred.
-Costs incurred subsequent to establishing technological feasibility, such as programmers' salaries and related payroll costs and costs of independent costs once the product is available for general release to customers.
+Costs incurred subsequent to establishing technological feasibility, such as programmers' salaries and related payroll costs and costs of independent contractors, are capitalized and amortized on a product by product basis commencing on the date of general release to customers.
+We do not capitalize any costs once the product is available for general release to customers.
 For internal-use computer software products, internal and external costs incurred during the preliminary project stage are expensed as they are incurred.
-Internal and external costs incurred during the application development stage are capitalized and amortized on a product basis commencing on the date the software is ready for its intended use.
+Internal and external costs incurred during the application development stage are capitalized and amortized on a product by product basis commencing on the date the software is ready for its intended use.
 We do not capitalize any costs once the software is ready for its intended use.